On Relaxing Metric Information in Linear Temporal Logic: LTL with bounded variability

-\begin{example} Consider the running elections example and transform $\Omega$ into $\Omega'$ according to the above construction.
-The following is a partial model for $\Omega'$, where all propositions not appearing at some position are assumed to be false there, non-stuttering steps are in bold and underlined, while a hat marks successors of non-stuttering steps.
+\begin{example} Consider the running elections example and transform $\Omega$ (Example~\ref{ex:model-exam}) into $\Omega'$ according to the above construction.
+The following is a partial model for $\Omega'$, where all propositions not appearing at some position are assumed to be false there, nss are in bold and underlined, while a hat marks successors of nss.

-It should be clear that the model can be transformed into one satisfying $\Omega$, for example the one in Example \ref{ex:model-exam}.
-For instance, the metric requirement of $e$ occurring once at $1460 + 1 - 40 = 1421$ can be accommodate by removing all the stuttering steps at position $8$ and by adding $1421-8 = 1413$ additional stuttering steps at position $2$. \end{example}
+It should be clear that the model can be transformed into one satisfying $\Omega$, such as the one in Example \ref{ex:model-exam}.
+For example, the metric requirement that $e$ occur once at $1460 + 1 - 40 = 1421$ can be accommodated by removing all the stuttering steps at position $8$ and by adding $1421-8 = 1413$ additional stuttering steps at position $2$. \endex \end{example}